georgek0503/Case_Study1/README.md

 # Case_Study1
 ## A Case Study on Healthcare Datasets

-**This independent case study was conducted to demonstrate applied knowledge of PostgreSQL.**
+**This independent case study was conducted to demonstrate applied knowledge of SQL.**

 ### Workflow: